 CONSENT TO OPERATE FROM:

-CONSENT TO LAPSE ON: Five years from the date the consent is to operate from
+CONSENT TO LAPSE ON:

 This consent is valid for five years from the date hereon.

 In accordance with Section 4.53 of the Act, development consent for the use of the land or the erection of a building does not lapse if building, engineering or construction work relating to the building or work or the use is physically commenced on the land to which the consent applies before the lapse date.